Seminole County assistance programs.

 Seminole County homeless prevention and rental assistance

-The non-profit charity organization Coalition for the Homeless of Central Florida Inc. (phone 407-426-1250) provides both homeless prevention services and also provides aid and grants to people who are currently homeless.
+The non-profit charity organization Coalition for the Homeless of Central Florida Inc. (phone 407-426-1250) provides both homeless prevention services and also provides financial aid and grants to people who are currently homeless.
 Receive limited financial support, information on both Florida and federal government programs, counseling, and much more.

 Foreclosure prevention and debt management